biglovisa/creact/README.md

     this.props.handleFilter(event.target.value)
   }
 ```
 Remember, since we bound the object 'this' to the function call in our `updateFilter`, 'this' refers to the entire component.
 This gives us access to all of the properties of the `SelectFilter` component.
 We need the `handleFilter` property, which we pass into the component when we render it in the Body.
-The `handleFilter` property points to the `filterSkills` function in the `Body` component.
+The `handleFilter` property points to the `filterSkillsByLevel` function in the `Body` component.
 ```
          Main
        /      \